mlc-mlapis/docs/src/documentation/cli/available-commands.md

 #### `service name` for the service start command

 The required parameter `service name` has to be always defined.
-Specifies the Zerops service to which the directories and files should be deployed.
+Specifies the Zerops project's service to activate.

 ### `stop [project name or project id] [service name]`

 #### Specific service stop parameters

+The required parameter `service name` has to be always defined.
+Specifies the Zerops project's service to stop.

 ### `delete [project name or project id] [service name]`

 #### Specific service delete parameters

+The required parameter `service name` has to be always defined.
+Specifies the Zerops project's service to delete.

 ### `log [project name or project id] [service name] [flags]`

+By default the command returns the last 100 log messages and exits.
+Use the `--follow` flag to stream new log messages continuously.

 #### Specific service log parameters

+The required parameter `service name` has to be always defined.
+Specifies the Zerops project service whose runtime (including [run.prepare](/documentation/build/build-config.html#prepare-optional-for-all-services) and [run.init](/documentation/build/build-config.html#init-optional-for-all-services) parts) logs **from its all containers** you want to get.

+If you want to get only runtime log from a concrete container of the Zerops project's service, use the `service name@N` syntax, where `N` represent the number of the existed container, ie. 1, 2, 3, or 4.

+If you want to get only a build log (including [build.prepare](/documentation/build/build-config.html#prepare-optional)) from the last build pipeline, if it exists, use the `service name@build` syntax.

 #### log flags

+##### `--limit`

+`--limit`: integer [>= 1 and <= 1000] (optional)

+It specifies how many of the most recent log messages will be returned.
+The default value is 100.